TREASURIES-Yields lower as China data renews global economy concerns

 Data last week showed U.S. producer prices unexpectedly fell in July and the Consumer Price Index (CPI) for July was unchanged on the month, but up at an annual rate of 8.5%.

-This may suggest a peak in inflation increases and a slowdown in the Fed's interest rate hikes, although many in the market remained skeptical and said more evidence of a slowdown in price pressure was needed.
+While this suggested a peak in inflation increases and therefore a possible slowdown in the Fed's rate hikes, many in the market remained skeptical and said more evidence of a decline in price pressure was needed.

+"One encouraging CPI report does not constitute a new and durable inflation trend," Glenmede investment strategists said in a research note on Monday.
+"With core CPI still growing at a near 6% clip on an annual basis, it's far from mission accomplished."

-Fed funds futures traders are now pricing in a 63.5% chance of a 50-basis-point hike in September and a 36.5% chance of a 75-basis-point increase.
-They expect the fed funds rate to hit about 3.6% in March next year and decline after that.
+Fed funds futures traders are now pricing in a 59.5% chance of a 50-basis-point hike in September and a 40.5% chance of a 75-basis-point increase.
+They expect the fed funds rate to hit about 3.6% in March and decline after that.
 FEDWATCH

 "Everybody is still trying to figure out where they think the Fed will go next year," said Abrahams.